All rights reserved ®

-Below, you can find your detailed and personalised report with the diagnosis of your level of development in the 12 Transformation Competencies, based on your answers to the questionnaire.
+Below you can find your detailed and personalised report on your level of development in the 12 Transformation Competencies, based on your answers to the questionnaire.

-Review it calmly and reflect on your areas of improvement in each competency.
-The objective is to help you work on your own transformation and to serve as a tool to design a self-development plan in which YOU are the leading character.
+Review it calmly and reflect on your areas for improvement in each skill.
+The aim is to help you work on your own transformation and to serve you as a tool to design a self-development plan in which YOU play the starring role.

 INTRODUCTION: THE TRANSFORMATION COMPETENCIES MODEL

-The self-diagnosis is based on our transformation model, created from the experience of accompanying more than one hundred companies -and thousands of people- from thirty countries in their transformation process for fifteen years.
+The self-diagnosis is based on our transformation model, which arose from the experience of accompanying more than one hundred companies -and thousands of people- in thirty countries in their transformation process for almost two decades.

 SUMMARY OF MY SELF-DIAGNOSIS

-Below you can find an aggregate view of your level of development, based on your answers to the self-diagnosis questionnaire.
+Below you can find a summary of your level of development in the 12 Transformation Competencies, based on your answers to the self-diagnosis questionnaire.

-For each of the competencies you get a score from 0 to 10, which allows you to briefly identify the areas where you have the greatest opportunity for improvement.
+For each skill you get a score from 0 to 10, which enables you to identify at a glance the competencies where you have the greatest room for improvement.

 0 – 5